 Athletic trainers specialize in preventing, diagnosing, and treating muscle and bone injuries and illnesses.

-Chiropractors treat patients with health problems of the neuromusculoskeletal system, which includes nerves, bones, muscles, ligaments, and tendons.
+Chiropractors evaluate and treat patients' neuromusculoskeletal system, which includes nerves, bones, muscles, ligaments, and tendons.

 |Clinical Laboratory Technologists and Technicians||

 Clinical laboratory technologists and technicians perform medical laboratory tests for the diagnosis, treatment, and prevention of disease.

 Dental assistants provide patient care, take x rays, keep records, and schedule appointments.

 |Postsecondary nondegree award||$38,660|